 Even in between washes, the Ruggable rug is such a low pile, that it holds less gunk than your average plush rug anyway.

-#2 You want to choose from a selection, but not a MASSIVE selection.
+#2 You want to choose from a diverse Ruggable Rug selection.

 One of the things I loved about shopping at Ruggable is that first of all, this is a highly curated group of designs.
-There are a lot of different styles, but each design is clearly very carefully chosen.
+There are a lot of different styles and collaborations with different artists, designers (hello Jonathan Adler), and brands.
 You can’t pick an ugly rug because they are all beautiful.

 If you want color but something more traditional, you can have that too.
 I love the look of Persian rugs.
 It’s sophisticated.